 This is always handy to know, no matter who you’re working with.
 But it’s even more important when you’re working with a freelancer as they don’t tend to work normal hours.

 It may seem trivial, but being able to contact your freelancer during the work day is crucial.
-Sure, I take bike rides with my wife at 2pm some days, but if a client needs me, I'm always available to answer questions and help in any way I can.
+Sure, I take bike rides at 2 pm some days, but if a client needs me, I’m always available to answer questions and help in any way I can.

 It’s important to know if your freelancer has done this type of project before, here’s why: